 Thickness and Durability

 Beyond temperature considerations, thickness often correlates with durability and tear resistance.
 Most softshell-style pants are tough enough that we had few concerns brushing up against and squeezing between rocks and brush on the trail, and Outdoor Research’s Ferrosi is surprisingly durable given its lighter feel.
-Finally, truly summer-specific pants like the TNF Aphrodite 2.0 and Mountain Hardwear Dynama/2 are more tear-prone and should be restricted to more casual hiking and backpacking.
+Finally, truly summer-specific pants like the TNF Aphrodite 2.0 and Mountain Hardwear Dynama are more tear-prone and should be restricted to more casual hiking and backpacking.

 Sizing and Fit

 We’ve put up with our fair share of baggy, ill-fitting hiking pants over the years, but the good news is that the market has improved significantly of late.
 Outdoor clothing brands like Prana, The North Face, and Patagonia all have the fit concept down quite well, and REI and Columbia have recently redesigned a number of their offerings to bring them in line with the competition.
-To help you get the closest fit, many brands allow you to customize sizing both in terms of waist and inseam—for example, the REI Co-op Trailmade Pant comes in 9 waist sizes (0 to 16) and three different inseam options (short, regular, and tall), in addition to four plus sizes.
+To help you get the closest fit, many brands allow you to customize sizing both in terms of waist and inseam—for example, the REI Co-op Trailmade Pant comes in 9 waist sizes (0 to 16) and three different inseam options (petite, regular, and tall), in addition to 18W, 20W, and 26W plus sizes.
 We still recommend trying before you buy—and we do call out sizing and fit discrepancies in the write-ups above when possible—but all in all, we’re happy to see progress being made.

 Sustainability

 We appreciate when companies go the extra mile toward creating more sustainability built products, and the most common practice in the hiking pant world is the use of recycled fabrics.
 Many of the picks above are made with at least some recycled content, including designs like Patagonia’s Pack Out Hike Tights, which use 87% recycled polyester in the body and 85% recycled nylon on the knee and seat panels.
-Other measures to look out for include certification to the Fair Trade standard, bluesign-approved materials, and PFC-free DWR coatings that forgo the use of harmful perfluorocarbons (the aforementioned Pack Out Hike Tights check all three boxes).
+Other measures to look out for include certification to the Fair Trade standard, bluesign-approved materials, and PFAS-free DWR coatings that forgo the use of harmful perfluorinated chemicals (the Pack Out Hike Tights check all three boxes).
 Other brands at the forefront of the sustainability movement include REI Co-op, Outdoor Research, and Prana, although most of the companies above have started incorporating at least some of these practices into production.

 Convertible and Roll-Up Pants